-Ideas can be submitted now in preparation for the first Citizen Interest Board meeting on the 24th September 2019 which will be held at the Civic Offices.
+The first Citizen Interest Board meeting was on the 24th September 2019 at the Milton Keynes Council Civic Offices.

-If you live or work in Milton Keynes and would like to shape a new community-driven sustainability policy that helps the city to reduce its water consumption, please register your interest in joining the Citizen Interest Board by emailing: email@example.com.
-You will then be sent an Eventbrite invitation if there are spaces available.
+If you live or work in Milton Keynes and would like to shape a new community-driven sustainability policy that helps the city to reduce water consumption, please register on this DSP and submit your comments and ideas.

 Have viewed this issue

 In readiness for the next meeting may I suggest us having some guidance on who is most likely to take our suggestion forward.
 We have many suggestions that are industry wide that will take years to ...